Dilip Jeste, MD

 STAHR Program Director

 Senior Associate Dean for Healthy Aging and Senior Care, Estelle and Edgar Levi Memorial Chair in Aging, Director of the Sam and Rose Stein Institute for Research on Aging, Distinguished Professor of Psychiatry and Neurosciences at University of California San Diego, and Co-Director of the UC San Diego-IBM Center on Artificial Intelligence for Healthy Living.
 Dr. Jeste is a geriatric neuropsychiatrist who specializes in successful aging, neurobiology of wisdom, as well as schizophrenia and other psychotic disorders in older adults.
-His main area of interest is successful psychosocial aging.
+His main area of interest is successful psychosocial and brain aging in various groups of people including those with HIV and AIDS.
 He is Past President of the American Psychiatric Association, a member of the National Academy of Medicine, and Principal Investigator on several research and training grants.
-His main areas of research include schizophrenia, neuropsychiatric interventions, and successful aging.

 Scott Letendre, MD

 STAHR Program Co-Director

 Professor of Medicine (Infectious Disease) and Psychiatry in Residence at the University of California, San Diego who performs translational, patient-oriented research of the central nervous system complications of chronic infections, including HIV, HCV, and CMV.
 As part of a multidisciplinary research team, he conducts interventional trials focused on the prevention and treatment of neurocognitive and mood disorders as well as studies of the pharmacokinetics of antiretrovirals, the effects of comorbidities and substance abuse, and biomarker correlates of disease.
-Dr. Letendre is also Chair of the Neurology Collaborative Science Group of the AIDS Clinical Trials Group and founding co-chair of the International Workshop on HIV & Aging.María J. Marquine, PhD
+Dr. Letendre is also former Chair of the Neurology Collaborative Science Group of the AIDS Clinical Trials Group and founding co-chair of the International Workshop on HIV & Aging.María J. Marquine, PhD

 STAHR Program Deputy Director

 Sara Gianella Weibel, MD

 Dr. Gianella is a physician specialized in infectious disease and a researcher in the area of translational virology, molecular biology, and immunology.
 Her primary research focus is on the transmission dynamics and persistence of HIV in various anatomic compartments (genital and central nervous system), and interactions with co-infecting viruses, especially cytomegalovirus.
-She is also investigating clinical complications related to persistent immune activation during treated HIV-infection and sex-differences in HIV pathogenesis.
+She is also investigating clinical complications related to persistent immune activation during treated HIV-infection and sex/gender-differences in HIV pathogenesis.
 Her work involves bioinformatics to characterize viral evolution during and after HIV transmission and viral dynamics between anatomic compartments.